kwight/.dotfiles/readme.md

 # Dotfiles

-**Warning: these instructions may be out-of-date.
-Refer to the commits for recent activity.**
+Note: the `master` branch is specific to macOS High Sierra.
+See the `bionic` branch for Ubuntu 18.04.

 * `cd` to your home directory.
 * `git clone git@github.com:kwight/.dotfiles.git`